MirunaFrancesca/Stylist--Frontend/README.md

 Each user can find in Stylist both a virtual wardrobe and a virtual "stylist" for matching their clothes into fashionable outfits.

+Prior to using the application, each user has to login or create account.

 ![authSS](https://user-images.githubusercontent.com/73225206/179988501-e8394291-2a27-4169-9432-3da468f4dccf.jpg)

+The homepage offers the app's recommendations for outfit of the day (OOTD).